theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installing-the-license.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=installing-the-license
 ---
 ### About licensing concept of Xtract IS
-The following graphic shows the on which workstations the installation of Xtract IS with a valid license required.  <br>
+The following graphic shows the on which workstations the installation of Xtract IS with a valid license required.
 ![client_Server_architecture_xis_final](/img/content/xis/client_server_xis.png)<br>

 Xtract IS is licensed per Windows server on which SSIS packages are deployed and executed.
 The same license file can be used on the local workstations to develop the SSIS packages.